BZoennchen/supercollider-book/_sources/chapters/supercollider/sugens/1-amplitude.md

 width: 800px
 name: fig-all-amplitude-sine
 ---
 A modulated amplitude of a sine wave.
-At the top the measured perceive loudness using [Amplitude](https://doc.sccode.org/Classes/Amplitude.html).
+At the top the measured perceived loudness using [Amplitude](https://doc.sccode.org/Classes/Amplitude.html).
 In the middle the actual signal $y(t)$ and at the bottom $|y(t)|$.
 ```

-Somehow [Amplitude](https://doc.sccode.org/Classes/Amplitude.html) underestimates the perceive loudness quite a bit.
+Somehow [Amplitude](https://doc.sccode.org/Classes/Amplitude.html) underestimates the perceived loudness quite a bit.

-Futhermore, we have to tell [Amplitude](https://doc.sccode.org/Classes/Amplitude.html) the time period the signal loudness increases ``attackTime`` and the time period the amplitude decreases ``releaseTime``.
+Furthermore, we have to tell [Amplitude](https://doc.sccode.org/Classes/Amplitude.html) the time period the signal loudness increases ``attackTime`` and the time period the amplitude decreases ``releaseTime``.
-If we don't know these values or we are looking at a signal without an envelope, we have to choose a decently short time periods.
+If we don't know these values or we are looking at a signal without an envelope, we have to choose a decently short time period.
 [Amplitude](https://doc.sccode.org/Classes/Amplitude.html) seems to analyse each chunk of the signal of size ``attackTime`` + ``releaseTime`` and computes an amplitude value for this time period.
 Therefore, if we choose ``attackTime`` + ``releaseTime`` $\approx 1/(c \cdot f)$, where $f$ is the frequency of the signal and $c > 1$, we almost get $|y(t)|$.
 I conclude that these values should be greater than $1/f$.